 Drive Performance and Reduce Risk

-Whereas most collections companies rely on frequent calls and mailed letters, Debtsy uses a scalable, digital-first approach.
+Whereas most collections companies rely on frequent calls and mailed letters, January uses a scalable, digital-first approach.
 Emails point borrowers towards a self-service portal that puts the power back in their own hands.

-Finally, Debtsy has shown that the digital self-service model improves gross recoveries, too.
+Finally, January has shown that the digital self-service model improves gross recoveries, too.

-Credit unions can better support the financial wellbeing of their communities by removing the predatory aspects of debt collection.
+Credit unions can better support the financial wellbeing of their communities improved debt management solutions.
 And, by putting more power back in the hands of their members, credit unions will improve the lives of their most at-risk members.

 Collection strategy is often left out of the digital transformation discussion.
-But after looking into Debtsy’s approach, we think it deserves a place in there.
+But after looking into January’s approach, we think it deserves a place in there.

-It’s ironic, perhaps, that trading in live agents for automation is how Debtsy humanizes post-charge off collections.
+It’s ironic, perhaps, that trading in live agents for automation is how January humanizes post-charge off collections.
 Yet, it truly shows how far digital technologies have come!